Playwright automation checklist to reduce flaky tests

 I like using the beforeEach hook for setup - say, you need to log in a test user or reset some settings.
 Whatever it is, do it fresh for each test.
 Trust me, future you will thank present you when debugging.

-Here's the deal - if your UI tests are hitting a real database, you're asking for trouble.
+Here's the deal - if your UI tests hit a real database, you're asking for trouble.

 For most UI testing, I recommend mocking your API calls using page.route().
 Why?
 Because then you control everything.
 No surprise data changes, no backend hiccups messing with your frontend tests.